Re-opened theatres: a running list of socially distanced shows on UK stages | WhatsOnStage

 Bristol Old Vic: The theatre will be staging shows both in its main auditorium and its cafe area, including the brill Private Peaceful two-hander.
 Ongoing.

-Wilton's Music Hall: One of the most beautiful venues in the world, Wilton's will host cabaret and comedy acts across the autumn.
-Opening this month.
+Wilton's Music Hall: One of the most beautiful venues in the world, Wilton's will host cabaret and comedy acts.
+Opening in January.

 Charing Cross Theatre: The central London theatre is back for the world premiere of a new play.
 Opening next month.